[Quick Explanation] How to Rotate MySQL's slow.log File

 Writing the configuration file

-*Please create it as root user
+*Please create it as the root user

-(requirements are 1) the file owner/group is root:root 2) the file permissions are 644)
+(requirements are: 1) the file owner/group is root:root 2) the file permissions are 644)

 vi mysql

-↓Description content
+↓Description

-/var/lib/mysql/*slow.log { daily rotate 7 dateext missingok notifempty sharedscripts delaycompress copytruncate compress postrotate # just if mysqld is really running if test -x /usr/bin/mysqladmin /usr/bin/mysqladmin --defaults- extra-file=/var/lib/mysql/.my.cnf ping &> /dev/null then mysql --defaults-extra-file=/var/lib/mysql/.my.cnf -e "FLUSH SLOW LOGS; " fi endscript }
+/var/lib/mysql/*slow.log { daily rotate 7 dateext missingok notifempty sharedscripts delaycompress copytruncate compress postrotate # just if mysqld is really running if test -x /usr/bin/mysqladmin /usr/bin/mysqladmin --defaults-extra-file=/var/lib/mysql/.my.cnf ping &> /dev/null then mysql --defaults-extra-file=/var/lib/mysql/.my.cnf -e "FLUSH SLOW LOGS;" fi endscript }

-We will explain the above setting example.
+We will explain using the above example settings.

-- daily (default weekly)
+- daily (default weekly) -

-Decide the number of generations you want to keep - missingok
+Decide the number of generations you want to keep. - missingok

 Delays log compression until the next rotation.
-Specified with compress - copytruncateCopy
+Specify with compress. - copytruncate

 rotated logs with gzip